"They're Dropping Like Flies"

-“Mom, I’ve been through this with you.
+“Mom, I’ve been through this with you a hundred times.
 It was necessary.
 People were getting killed.
 A police officer got killed.
 We needed to do something and it was the only way to stop it.
 It’s over.
 It’s done.
 I’m not sorry about that.”

 “And getting shot in the stomach?
 Are you sorry about that?”

 “Mom, I didn’t get shot.
 The vest took it.
+My vest got shot; not me.
 All I got was a bruise.
 Nobody got shot.”

-Well, that’ not exactly true.
+Well, that’s not exactly true.
 Goren got shot, but only after the detail had pretty much wrapped.
 Thank God he’s all right.

 “Do you think that makes me feel any better?
 Dani, when are you going to see the light?
 You’ve got a husband.
 You’ve got a house.
 There’s no reason why you two don’t start a family.
 What are you waiting for?”